 But the game is also commonly associated with rituals of death.
 In many cases, the players in ancient art are depicted as mortally wounded, and evidence found at some Aztec courts strongly suggests that players were decapitated.
 According to Popson, the losing team, often composed of prisoners captured in war, were sacrificed on the court.

-The exact rules are unknown, but figurines of players and sixteenth-century Spanish reports give clues as to how the ancient game was played (the modern game is slightly different).
+Not all the rules are known, but figurines of players and sixteenth-century Spanish reports give clues as to how the ancient game was played (the modern game is slightly different).
 Players, protected by heavy knotted loincloths, used their hips to move the heavy rubber ball.
 Some courts have rings high on the end walls, but placing the ball through the ring must have been very difficult using only hips.
 According to art historian Marvin Cohodas’s article in American Indian Quarterly, a shot through the ring was an instant game winner.

 There are many theories about the exact significance, but according to Cohodas, the ball game included symbols from the mythology of many Mesoamerican societies.
 The ball court provided a connection to the underworld, while also symbolizing rebirth and fertility.
 Cohodas notes that the associated sacrifice may have represented the “death” of the sun with the changing seasons, followed eventually by renewed agricultural growth.